Spatial Network Calculus: Toward Deterministic Wireless Networking: Spatial Regulations

-In this case, the ball regulation for a marked point process is consistent with the definition of ball regulation introduced in \cite{feng2023spatial}, which governs the total number of points in a point process within a specified circular region. \end{remark}
+In this case, the ball regulation for a stationary marked point process is consistent with the definition of ball regulation introduced in \cite{feng2023spatial}, which governs the total number of points in a point process within a specified circular region. {It is worth noting that this upper bound is not achievable in general.} \end{remark}